DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

   * Make sure the chip to be tested hasnt failed previously.
 Check the Google docs.
 Any chip that failed (didnt complete tests) should be moved to the bad ADC holder.
+  * CHECK THE MEZANNINE BOARD IS SCREWED IN TIGHTLY
   * Insert NEW chip into the clamshell.
 Use magnifying glass to verify proper alignment of pins.
   * Close clamshell and cable the board if it is not cabled up.
   * Place board in the basket.
 Connect cables to DAQ making sure cables are dressed properly and there is enough slack.